YJ1007/outlet-finder/README.md

 #Adding data to database
 Steps:
 1. Go to be_outlet_finder/server
+2. Please run 'npm install' to install the dependencies.
-2. Run genLocData.js using node.
+3. Run genLocData.js using node.

 Simply run 'mongo_admin be_outlet_finder/mongoScripts/data.js';
 This mongo script will fill your database.